 Unfortunately though, those who attend churches these days are expecting the first objective but in reality, it is more often the second one they receive.
-In this day and age, other pastimes that mean little and are of no value take precedence over reading the Bible of which many are only leading in one direction - downhill.
+In this day and age, other pastimes that mean little that are of no value, take precedence over reading the Bible of which are only leading many in one direction - downhill.

 There are some who don’t fully understand the meaning of submission and by definition, submission is the action or fact of accepting or yielding to a superior force, or to the will or authority of another entity.
 Remember what Jesus said - Not my will but thine.

 It is not an easy thing for most, being subservient to another ‘goes against the natural grain’ and some will resist more so than others but in this instance it’s about calmly and willingly surrendering our stubborn and self-willed nature to Him.
 He knows what’s good for us better than we do and the longer you fight against it the less you will understand.

 Think about the night before Jesus was crucified – Matthew 26: 39 says, And He went a little farther and fell on His face, and prayed, saying, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will but as thou will.
 I think we can all understand from this verse that because Jesus had two natures, a human nature and a divine nature, the human nature part would have felt fear to some degree of what was about to happen but in His love for man, His divine nature won.
 I can only be filled with amazement and awe at what He did for you and me.
 And if Jesus was obedient to His Father’s will, shouldn’t we be the same?